The Elusive Unicorn Marketer Explained

 Are you wondering if you’re possibly a unicorn marketer?

-Or are you stockpiling information, so you know what to look for when hiring your own fantastical demand generation marketer?
+Or are you stockpiling information so you know what to look for when hiring a fantastical demand-generation marketer?

 No matter your reasoning, you’ve come to the right place.

 But discovering a unicorn isn’t all rainbows and glitter.
 A unicorn needs to have stockpiled a select array of qualities to make an impact in the B2B marketing world.

 These qualities are:

 Actual unicorns are genuine.
 They say it like it is and don't beat around the bush when things need to get done.
 This makes them more empathetic, which is useful when building your brand and expressing your company's values and purpose to buyers.

 And while they're quick to get things moving, unicorn marketers are also resourceful and innovative.
 They know what tools they can use to better their campaign outcomes and what B2B data is best to track.
 They're the first to make recommendations that could help better your process or the team.

 “A real unicorn has a plan for short- and long-term demand generation and will tell you the timeline, including milestones, of when each channel will come online.”

 But this doesn't mean they are set in their ways.
 They understand that B2B marketing is fast-paced and ever-changing, and if they want to stay ahead of the curve, they need to adapt to it.
 They have a keen desire to learn and won't say no to training, especially if it will help them experiment with a popular trend or digital marketing strategy.